 Additional margin: 10 * log(1.53)  1.87 dB.

-In the absence of sufficient information to calculate an additional margin for cases in which uplink and downlink are treated independently e.g. telemetry and telecommand signals the initial margins will be used i.e. no additional margin will be considered for these cases.

 Reasons: The current implementation of the Rules of Procedure is considering additional margin for independent links irrespective of the type of the signals.

 Effective date of application of the Rules: immediately after approval.